reesedychiao/kitchen-cache/README.md

 ## Contact

-For any feedback or questions, please contact [Reese Dychiao] (dychiaoreese@gmail.com).
+For any feedback or questions, please contact dychiaoreese@gmail.com